By Steven Quinones | Staff Writer

 Seconds into the game, you are given the option to go into two different tutorials.
 The first is a combat tutorial, but the second is a guide on the lore of the world that the game is trying to build.
 The developers wanted to make the players care about the world from the very beginning of their journey.
 Now, was this an add-on from the delay the game recently had or was it always intended?
 I cannot really answer for

-sure, but by simply including this, I felt as though the final-fantasy-xv_cover_2016producers wanted me to know about what I was getting into.
+sure, but by simply including this, I felt as though the producers wanted me to know about what I was getting into.
 The lore guide really helped to give novices a way to better understand the complicated world that is any Final Fantasy game.

 The next major point of the game is the combat system.
 The combat system has been redone repeatedly in this franchise and the producers never seem too pleased with it.
 This new system was based on real-time combat.
 I have always associated the franchise with turn-based combat, so this was a nice change.
 The main character, Noctis, comes with two abilities that really makes the combat fun and prevents a sense of staleness.
 The first of these is the ability to switch out weapons to match them up to the enemies you are facing with general ease.
 The combat focuses heavily on resistances, and this system was a necessity for the player to make sure of resistances and weaknesses.